-On 1 February 2019 Pugwash held a consultation in Washington, D.C., to assess the perspectives of the American strategic community on the prospects for arms control.
+On 1 February 2019 Pugwash held a consultation in collaboration with the American Academy of Arts and Sciences in Washington, D.C., to assess the perspectives of the American strategic community on the prospects for arms control.
 The meeting gathered 20 experts and former officials from across the political spectrum, and took place immediately following a set of meetings with senior Russian officials in Moscow by a Pugwash delegation, as well as a similar consultation with the Russian strategic community in December 2018.

 Arms Control Revisited: Can the Regime be Rebuilt?